Alicia Britt Chole

 Dr. Alicia Britt Chole has often been compared to a velvet-wrapped sword: her voice is soothing and her messages are piercing.

-She loves less than trendy spiritual formation themes like what grows in barren seasons, the gift of decrease, the use and abuse of spiritual authority, doubt as a growing pain of faith, and habits of a truly healthy soul.
+She loves to study and teach less than trendy themes like what grows in barren seasons, the discipline of decrease, the use and abuse of spiritual authority, doubt as a growing pain of faith, and habits of a truly healthy soul.

 An intriguing wordsmith, Alicia is a skillful mentor, an award-winning writer, and an international speaker.
 Men and women, learners and leaders, across ethnically diverse groups agree: In a culture obsessed with all-things-new, Alicia brings ancient truth to life.